apitoolkit/apitoolkit-landing/content/blog/web-api-performance/index.md

 ![Web API Performance](./web-api-performance.png)

-Web [APIs](https://apitoolkit.io/blog/best-api-monitoring-and-observability-tools/) are essential for building [modern web applications](https://apitoolkit.io/blog/fintech-api/) that communicate with other services and systems.
-They enable developers to expose data and functionality through a standardized interface that can be accessed by various clients, such as web browsers, mobile apps, or other servers.
+Web [APIs](https://apitoolkit.io/blog/best-api-monitoring-and-observability-tools/) are the linchpin in the seamless operation of [modern web applications](https://apitoolkit.io/blog/fintech-api/), bridging the communication gap between diverse services and platforms.
+They allow developers to serve data and functionalities efficiently, catering to an array of clients from web browsers to mobile applications and other servers.
+The efficacy of these APIs is not solely in their functionality but in their performance as well.

 However, developing a web API is not enough.
 It also needs to perform well and deliver a fast and reliable user experience.
 Poor web API performance can have a negative impact on both the user experience and the business outcomes of the web application.
 Users may abandon the [application](https://apitoolkit.io/blog/api-as-a-product/) if it takes too long to load or respond, resulting in lower engagement, conversion, and retention rates.
 Moreover, poor web API performance can also affect the scalability and availability of the web application, leading to higher operational costs and lower customer satisfaction.